MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 by a backslash:

     escaped-octet = %x00-2b / "\," / %x2d-5b / "\\" / %x5D-FF
-    escaped-id = 1*255(escaped-octet)
+    escaped-id = 1*(escaped-octet)
     alpn-value = escaped-id *("," escaped-id)

-In the wire format for "alpn", each ALPN identifier (`alpn-id`) is prefixed by its length as a single octet, and these length-value pairs are concatenated to form the SvcParamValue.
-These pairs MUST exactly fill the SvcParamValue;
-otherwise, the SvcParamValue is malformed.
+The wire format value for "alpn" consists of at least one ALPN identifier (`alpn-id`) prefixed by its length as a single octet, and these length-value pairs are concatenated to form the SvcParamValue.
+These pairs MUST exactly fill the SvcParamValue; otherwise, the SvcParamValue is malformed.

 For "no-default-alpn", the presentation and wire format values MUST be empty.